Drugs don’t always work – there’s a better way

 We treat children with migraines as young as three at Center for Brain.

-If you have a child experiencing serious and recurring headaches who has been medically evaluated to rule out any serious medical issue, I urge you to take advantage of a free consultation with me to help determine if I think we can help.
+If you have a child experiencing serious and recurring headaches who has been medically evaluated to rule out any serious medical issue contact us today to arrange a consultation with our director Mike Cohen to determine if we think we can help.

 For an appointment or for more information call: 561-744-7616 or email email@example.com.